 - Using the whisk attachment for the stand mixer, mix in the remaining sugar, eggs, and oil into the yeast mixture.
 (You can just use a whisk of you’re doing this by hand too) Then gradually add 6 cups flour and salt and either with a hook attachment using an electric mixer or a spoon and your hands until combined.
 Knead for about 5-10 minutes, and form into a ball.
 If it's too sticky, add a bit more flour.
 Dough should be soft, smooth and slightly tacky.

 - Place the dough in a bowl greased with oil and cover.
 Let dough ferment in a warm place until it has doubled in size, about 2-3 hours.
 I put mine on top of an oven heated to 200 degrees.

-- I like to bake each loaf on it's own cookie sheet because they spread.
-Carefully place the loaves on two parchment lined baking sheets, cover lightly with plastic wrap or a towel, and let it rise for another 45 minutes or so until it's light and fuffy looking (exact proofing timing for challah will depend on environmental conditions.)
+- I like to bake each loaf on its own cookie sheet because they spread.
+Carefully place the loaves on three parchment lined baking sheets, cover lightly with plastic wrap, and let it rise again for 1 ½ hours or until more than doubled in size.

 - Meanwhile, preheat oven to 350 degrees F. Whisk the last egg yolk with 1 tablespoon water and generously brush over challah.
 Repeat to have two coats.
 Sprinkle with seeds.
 Bake two at a time for 30-35 minutes, or until golden brown and with an internal temperature of 190 degrees F, rotating pans halfway through.
 If the challot start to brown too fast, cover with foil.